-- The phenomena is thought to be due to a Congenital lmisdirection of the fifth cranial nerve fibers into a branch of the third cranial nerve that supplies levator muscle.
+This type of ptosis does not generally improve with time, but adults/children do tend to learn how to minimize the appearance through modifying their facial expressions.
+The phenomenon is thought to be due to a congenital misdirection of the fifth cranial nerve fibers into a branch of the third cranial nerve that supplies levator muscle.

-- Beard reported 76% of his patients with Marcus-Gunn syndrome had an associated weakness of the superior rectus.
+- Roughly 75% of patients with Marcus-Gunn syndrome have an associated weakness of the superior rectus.

 - Incidence of amblyopia in patients with Marcus-Gunn jaw-winking ptosis is reported to be approximately 35%.

 - It has been proposed that the Marcus-Gunn phenomena is secondary to supranuclear etiology.
 The prevalence of double elevator palsy in this study tends to support the theory of a supranuclear lesion.
-In this study of 1984, of 71 patients followed for approximately 5 years, they were unable to document any objective improvement in any of their patients1 However, they felt that adults were able to control their lid position in excursion of masquerading their jaw-winking phenomena
+In this study of 1984, of 71 patients followed for approximately 5 years, they were unable to document any objective improvement in any of their patients; however, they felt that adults were able to control their lid position in excursion of masquerading their jaw-winking phenomenon.